-→ The next room displays models of war machines, 1/10 scale.
+$\rightarrow$ The next room displays models of war machines, 1/10 scale.

-The "perrière" (or "perrier") worked on the sling principle, with men pulling on ropes to bend back its arm and then fire off stones.
+The "perrière" (or "perrier") and the bricole worked on the sling principle, with men pulling on ropes to bend back its arm and then fire off stones.

 To improve performances, medieval engineers invented more powerful machines which could be operated by mechanical means, such as the wheeled mangonel, the trebuchet and the "couillard" (which had twin mobile counterweights).